plus sub section on Lucy Way Sistare Say, a.k.a.

 -

-in the making too.
-Realism serves up two made-to-order ingredients which
+it's hard in the making too.
+Realism serves up two made-to-order

-do half the job for the artist: a "scene", which tells in detail
+ingredients which do half the job for the artist: a "scene", which

 -

-a scheme to make elements on a visually flat surface relate convincingly
+out a scheme to make elements on a visually flat surface relate

-across the natural resistance of that surface: de Kooning expanded Cubism,
+convincingly across the natural resistance of that surface: de Kooning

-generation painting so well, so young without the painful blocks and disruptions
+well, so young without the painful blocks and disruptions that plagued

 -